saasbook/hw-sinatra-saas-wordguesser/docs/part_0_create_saas_app.md

 ----------------
 Heroku is a cloud platform-as-a-service (PaaS) where we can deploy our Sinatra (and later Rails) applications.
 If you don't have an account yet, go sign up at http://www.heroku.com.
 You'll need your login and password for the next step.

-Install Heroku CLI following [instructions](https://devcenter.heroku.com/articles/heroku-cli).

-Log in to your Heroku account by typing the command: `heroku login -i` in the terminal.
+The Heroku CLI (command-line interface) is preinstalled.
+Use it to log in to your Heroku account by typing the command: `heroku login -i` in the terminal.
 This will connect you to your Heroku account.

 While in the root directory of your project (not your whole workspace), type `heroku create` to create a new project in Heroku.
 This will tell the Heroku service to prepare for some incoming code, and locally it will add a remote git repository for you called `heroku`.